WaterCityFlame/session-cn/README.md

 set to `false`, the cookie will not be set on a response with an uninitialized session.

+##### alternateTokenValue

+Function that derives an alternate token value from the request object if no value can be found in the cookie header.
+This allows compatibility with other authentication types while maintaining consistency.

+`request => string | null | undefined`

+The default value is `null` and will be skipped unless a function is provided to the options object matching the above signature.

 ##### saveUninitialized

 Forces a session that is "uninitialized" to be saved to the store.
 A session is